KDSS-Research/MoonFTP/docs/firststart.md

 "home" key is responsible for home directory path in ftp server.
 "key" key is responsible for contain key which used in password encryption, i dont recommend edit this key.
 "roles" key is responsible for contain roles for ftp server users, i dont recommend edit this key.
+"enable_keywords" key is responsible for enable/disable keywords for localisation, i dont recommend edit this key.
+"enable_console" key is responsible for Console Supporting, but its now in beta.